Coronavirus threatens Apple supply chain, sales; shares drop

 Brokerage Canaccord Genuity expects Apple to sell 38 million iPhone units during the current quarter, eight million less from its earlier estimate.

-Shares of Apple suppliers Taiwan Semiconductor Co Ltd, Qualcomm Inc, Intel Corp, Broadcom Inc, Texas Instruments Inc, Micron Technology Inc, Microchip Technology Inc and Qorvo Inc, fell between 1% to 3% in premarket trading.
+Shares of Apple suppliers Taiwan Semiconductor Co Ltd (TSM.N), Qualcomm Inc (QCOM.O), Intel Corp (INTC.O), Broadcom Inc (AVGO.O), Texas Instruments Inc (TXN.O), Micron Technology Inc (MU.O), Microchip Technology Inc (MCHP.O) and Qorvo Inc (QRVO.O), fell between 1% to 3% in premarket trading.

-Shares of European chipmakers STMicroelectronics NV and Dialog Semiconductor were down in the low single digits and Asian supplier Foxconn Technology Co Ltd was down marginally.
+Shares of European chipmakers STMicroelectronics NV (STM.MI) and Dialog Semiconductor (DLGS.DE) were down in the low single digits and Asian supplier Foxconn Technology Co Ltd (2354.TW) was down marginally.

 Reporting by Munsif Vengattil and Supantha Mukherjee in Bengaluru; Editing by Bernard Orr